play/play/README.md

 I'd log into my account and change my `office_string` to be "holman" so I could match up.
 It could be anything, though; we actually use MAC addresses here.

+## Local development

+If you're going to hack on this locally, you can use the normal process for writing a Sintara app (`rackup`, `shotgun`, et cetera).
+The only thing we kind of do differently in Play is we disable the GitHub OAuth callback (since your development URL is different than it would be in production).

+To actually use it locally, we'll automatically create a user called `user` for you when you first access the app.
+That way you can actually mess around without having to hit GitHub or create a user manually.

+None of this happens if you launch Play with `bin/play -d`.

 ## ♬ ★★★

 This was created by [Zach Holman](http://zachholman.com).
 You can follow me on